 While not rigid rules, the following provide a general profile for most house bump outs:

-- As Small As Two Feet: Bump outs may extend as far as 10-15 feet from the house.
+- As Small as 2 Feet: Bump outs may extend as far as 10 to 15 feet from the house.
 But they can also be tiny "pop-outs" as short as 2 feet long.

 - Cantilevers: On an upper story, a bump out can be cantilevered (unsupported by posts) generally as far as 2 feet.
 Permits to extend farther may be difficult to obtain.
 In order to extend farther, you need deeper joists on the main house.
 Plus, you need to extend the bump out's joists farther along the existing house's joists.